instructlab/instructlab/README.md

 | MTBenchBranch | Skills | N/A | TODO |

 > [!NOTE]
 > MTBench and MTBenchBranch use [prometheus-8x7b-v2.0](https://huggingface.co/prometheus-eval/prometheus-8x7b-v2.0) as the judge model by default.
-While you do not **need** to use this model as your judge, it is strongly recommended.
+While you do not need to use this model as your judge, it is strongly recommended to do so if you have the necessary hardware resources.
 You can download it via `ilab model download`.

 #### Running MMLU